What is Sundae?

 Our friends at Clever can introduce you to pre-vetted real estate agents with strong reputations for selling homes quickly in your area.
 You can interview as many agents as you’d like to find the right fit for your needs.

-Best of all, sellers who list with Clever pay just $3,000 or 1% in listing fees — helping you save thousands AND ensuring you’ll get the best possible deal.
+Best of all, sellers who list with Clever pay just 1.5% in listing fees — helping you save thousands AND ensuring you’ll get the best possible deal.